zonemaster/zonemaster/docs/specifications/Syntax-TP/syntax04.md

    fails.
 4. If any label of the hostname is longer than 63 characters, this test case fails.
-5. If the hostname is longer than 255 characters including separatiors, this test case fails.
+5. If the hostname is longer than 255 characters including separators, this test case fails.
 6. If the rightmost label (the TLD) contains only digits, this test case fails.